aliamrod/Cortical-Sensory-Mapping-fMRI/README.md

 **A. Script 1**

+The script implements sensory-integration mapping on **fsaverage5** space (10,242 vertices per hemisphere; 20,484 total).
+"Seeds" are V1, S1 (areas 3a/3b/1/2), and A1 from HCP-MMP1 annotations.
+For each subject, it:
-Objective: (1) Build V1/S1/A1 masks on fsaverage5 from HCP-MMP1.annot files.
+(1) builds seed masks from `.annot`,

-(2) For each subject, time series within V1, S1, and A1 is averaged -> used these three traces as predictors.

-(3) Regress every vertex's time series on those preddictors with non-negative coefficients.

-(4) Betas -> R (V1), G (S1), B (A1); R² → A (alpha).

-(5) Convert per-vertex RGB betas → HSV hue/“strength” for visualization.
+(2) extracts seed mean time series from LH/RH functional GIFTIs resampled to fsaverage5, (3) performs non-negative regression (beta ≥ 0) per vertex using the three seed series as predictors, (4) converts betas to HSV/RGB color encodings,
+(5) aggregates to group level with circular stats for hue.